openium/symfony-toolkit/README.md

 Add 2 protected methods for controllers :

 - getContentFromRequest: get json body from request
+- getMultipartContent: get json body from multipart request
+- extractObjectFromString: get json from string (used by getContentFromRequest and getMultipartContent)
 - getFilterParameters: get filter query parameters from request

 ### Filters